unforswearing/todo_markup.js/README.md

 `todo_markup.js` is a terse replacement for markdown.
 The goals of this markup are

-- manage notes alongside tasks while also providing the ability to share current progress (currently defaults to compiled HTML).
+- Manage notes alongside tasks while
+- Providing the ability to share current progress (currently defaults to compiled HTML).
-- reduce context switching between apps by storing tasks in the same document as notes.
+- Reduce context switching between apps by storing tasks in the same document as notes.

 Fair warning - I am a language nerd / self-taught programmer and this is an experiment.
-I have read very little about compiler design, choosing instead to "just wing-it".
+I have read very little about compiler design, choosing instead to "wing-it".
 Use with caution.

 **Features**

-- Very simple syntax - 8 operators
+- Syntax is only 8 operators
-- Easy to remember, fast to type
 - Compiles to standard HTML by default
-- Optionally generate an AST-like json object
+- Optionally generate an AST-like json object (soon)

 <br />